dyno-might/dyno-might.github.io/_posts/2021-08-26-culture-war-island-hopping.md

 For issues that become culture-war signifiers, forget it.
 In politically diverse institutions (the US Senate) everything stops.
 Even if someone is convinced by an opposing argument, they can't change their position because it's terrible politics to give the other side a "win".
 Bringing more attention doesn't create a healthy debate, it makes debate impossible.

 Or take a politically homogenous institution, like a university.
 If everyone is "on the same side" on an issue, that often leads people to support *every possible measure* regardless of effectiveness.
 Witness the [attempted censure](https://www.theatlantic.com/ideas/archive/2020/07/steven-pinker-will-be-just-fine/614323/) of Steven Pinker for misdeeds like writing an equivocal [review article](https://newrepublic.com/article/77727/groups-and-genes) about the intelligence of Ashkenazi Jews or suggesting it was a bad idea to abolish the police.
 My best guess for what's happening here is that once there's a "correct" opinion, a sort of moral superiority arms race starts.
-Eventually, even people who agree with the general opinion can't question any evidence or mentioning any downsides, lest they look heretical.
+Eventually, even people who agree with the general opinion can't question any evidence or mention any downsides, lest they look heretical.

 As far as I can see, you don't "win" culture war.
 If you tell the people who disagree with you that they are horrible and evil, they'll probably just dig in.
 And if you tell your allies that anyone who disagrees is a monster, you won't have a very nuanced internal discussion.
 We aren't finding any consensus, we're just yelling past each other.